 Do you find it difficult to rein in your anger?

 Fundamentally it is a perceived incitement by someone or something that is dealt with in such a way that we are pushed towards total loss of control.

 “People feel angry when they sense that they or someone they care about has been offended, when they are certain about the nature and cause of the angering event, when they are certain someone else is responsible, and when they feel they can still influence the situation or cope with it” – International Handbook on Anger.

 Where does it come from?

 For hundreds of thousands of years, one of our primary concerns was to save ourselves from danger, and evolution dictated that we had an incredibly responsive fight or flight response to help us do this.
 This is critical when we need it to overcome life or death, but otherwise, the elevated heart rates to stimulate blood flow in our muscles, the flood of adrenaline and noradrenaline through our systems cause our bodies and minds to become overwhelmed.
 Because of the overtly stimulating nature of modern existence, we find that we unwittingly perceive many everyday challenges as threats to our existence, and this invokes our inborn aggressive tendencies.
 This causes us to need to vent, and that vent is anger.

 How does anger affect us?

-There is a direct correlation between anger, unsustainably elevated heart rates and high blood pressure, as well as an overactive nervous system, even when at rest.
+There are direct correlations between anger, unsustainably elevated heart rates and high blood pressure, as well as an overactive nervous system, even when at rest.